ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 ` ... --version rc` installs the latest release candidate.

 Whenever you install a package, the package manager will attempt to resolve the dependencies of your install as a whole.
-If you are missing a dependency, the package manager will prompt you, and install it automatically if you confirm.
+If you are missing a package dependency, the package manager will prompt you, and install it automatically if you confirm.
 To avoid this behavior, you may install a package with the `-y` flag to automatically confirm all prompts.
 If you are trying to install a package which is incompatible with your current install, the package manager will stop.
 This could happen if you have a package installed which depends on OpenTAP ^9.5, and you try to install OpenTAP 9.4.
 If you really know what you're doing, you can use the `--force` option to override this behavior.

 Using the `-r` flag allows you to specify which repository to search for packages.
 Currently, the only public repository is [packages.opentap.io](http://packages.opentap.io).
+Alternatively to a URL, you can specify a file path, or even a network drive, in order to collaborate locally. `C:\Users\You\MyPlugins`, for example.

 The package manager also provides flags for specifying operating systems and CPU architecture, namely `--os` and `--architecture`, respectively.